-However our “peaceful existence” did not last too long.
+However, our “peaceful existence” did not last too long.
 Somehow the Ukrainians from the village of Cześniki found out that Jews were hiding in the woods; they informed the Germans.
-Sometime during the month of July 1943 at 7 o’clock in the morning, the Ukrainians from Cześniki together with Germans surrounded us and started to scream: “Verfluchte Juden” (damned Jews) and were shooting in all directions.
+Sometime during the month of July 1943 at seven o’clock in the morning, the Ukrainians from Cześniki together with Germans surrounded us and started to scream: “Verfluchte Juden” (damned Jews) and were shooting in all directions.
 I started to run.
 My cousin Josie Altman followed me.
-My school friend, Hune Wohl was also running behind us.
+My school friend, Chune Wohl, was also running behind us.
 I turned around: Ukrainians were chasing us.
 I heard shots, I did not see my cousin, but I saw people falling being shot.
-My school friend Hune Wohl fell; he was shot.
-At that time I tripped on a branch, I fell and I did not move.
+My school friend Chune Wohl fell; he was shot.
+At that time, I tripped on a branch, I fell, and I did not move.
 I felt somebody kick me.
 I did not know whether it was a Ukrainian or a German.
 They thought that I was shot.
-I was just lying there; my eyes were closed and I did not move.
+I was just lying there; my eyes were closed, and I did not move.
 I heard that they were moving away from me.
 Not moving, I opened my eyes.
 Dead people were all around me.
 I did not hear any more shooting.
-It was around 2 o’clock in the afternoon.
+It was around two o’clock in the afternoon.
 When I was sure that the Germans and the Ukrainians had left, I ran out of the woods into the nearby fields.
 There was a ditch and I jumped into it.